FluxML/Flux.jl/docs/src/index.md

 ### Installation

 Download [Julia 1.9](https://julialang.org/downloads/) or later, preferably the current stable release.
 You can add Flux using Julia's package manager, by typing `] add Flux` in the Julia prompt.
-This will automatically install several other packages, including [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) for Nvidia GPU support.
+For Nvidia GPU support, you will also need to install the `CUDA` and the `cuDNN` packages.
+For AMD GPU support, install the `AMDGPU` package.
+For acceleration on Apple Silicon, install the `Metal` package.

 ### Learning Flux